PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: PanoFlow: Proposed Framework

 We emphasize again that CFE is a generic flow estimation method based on the assumption that the encoding process should be rigid, which can replace the large displacement estimation with the small displacement estimation when dealing with panoramic contents.
-Considering that large displacement estimation is much more challenging for the model, CFE can significantly improve the accuracy of prediction.
+According to our analysis of the geometric nature of consecutive panoramic frames in Sec.~\ref{subsec:definition}, CFE is able to cope with the intrinsically most difficult part of long-range cyclic estimation in panoramic optical flow, without having to estimate dozens of times on the tangent plane of the regular polyhedron like the previous method~\cite{yuan2021360}.
+Considering that large displacement estimation is much more challenging for the model, CFE can significantly enhance the prediction reliability.
 With the proposed CFE method, we eliminate redundant encoding calculations, and ensure computational efficiency while accurately estimating $360^\circ$ optical flow.
 Another naive idea is to use circular convolutions to replace classical convolutional layers.
-However, we will demonstrate in ablation studies (Sec.~\ref{sec:ablation}) that this method has a limited circularity and thus it is not suitable for panoramic flow estimation.
+However, we will show in ablation studies (Sec.~\ref{sec:ablation}) that this method only has a limited circularity for cyclic flow, and thus it is not suitable for panoramic flow estimation.